IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X PUT https://demo.dataverse.org/api/datasets/:persistentId/deleteMetadata/?persistentId=doi:10.5072/FK2/BCCP9Z --upload-file dataset-delete-author-metadata.json

 For these deletes your JSON file must include an exact match of those dataset fields which you would like to delete.
-A sample JSON file may be downloaded here: :download:`dataset-delete-author-metadata.json <../_static/api/dataset-delete-author-metadata.json>`
+A sample JSON file ``dataset-delete-author-metadata.json`` can be found at ``/_static/api/dataset-delete-author-metadata.json``

 .. _publish-dataset-api: